As of March 20, 2020 and by Decree 297/20, the entire country entered a period of social,

 If you have any of the symptoms, call free of charge at 107.

 For more information, send an email to firstname.lastname@example.org

 Tax-free shopping: foreign tourists are eligible to reclaim tax (VAT) on purchases of domestically-manufactured goods with a value over ARS $70 when made at participating outlets that belong to Global Blue Argentina.
 To do so you will need to keep your receipts and complete the relevant forms at customs when leaving the country.
 Information on where to claim the refund can be found here: https://www.globalblue.com/tax-free-shopping/argentina/buenos-aires-port1

-Many shops often run low on small change - both coins and small denomination bank notes.
-They will be very happy with you if you can pay with the exact change.
+Keep some small change handy: shops sometimes run low on small change and will be very happy with you if you can pay with the exact amount when paying in cash.

-If you have a large amount, you can exchange you US dollars at an official casa de cambio or in a bank (it may also be possible to exchange them for euros, or Brazilian reales, but other currencies are not regularly stocked).
-You may be asked to provide receipt from your original sale of dollars in order for you to buy back dollars.
-If you have less than ARS $1,000 leftover, it’s probably best to use it for transport to the airport or for buying souvenirs.
+Using leftover pesos: If you have a large amount of pesos left at the end of your visit, you can change up the equivalent of US$ 100 at an official casa de cambio (note that while most casas de cambio will stock US dollars, euros and Brazilian reales, other currencies may not be available.)
+You may be asked to provide receipt from your original sale of in order to buy back dollars.
+If you have a small amount of pesos left over, it is probably best to use it to treat yourself to some souvenirs.